Josh-Reichman/Reverb-Glow/README.md

-# Reverb-Glow
+# Reverb Glow - An Amazon Echo Clone Using a Raspberry Pi 3 and LED Lamp

-Amazon Echo Clone Using a Raspberry Pi 3 and LED Lamp
+Final Project for EECS 377 Connected Devices